-The Dragoon's routine began at daybreak, when reveille sounded.
+The dragoon's routine began at daybreak, when reveille sounded.
 Fifteen minutes later the stable call was blown, which was repeated 40 minutes before noon and immediately after retreat.
 The principles for feeding and watering the animals were well established.
 At reveille about an hour to an hour and a half before drill, the horses were fed a small amount of grain.
 All the animals were fed the same amount because of the difficulty in measuring individual amounts in the semidarkness and the general hurry before breakfast.
 After they had eaten, the horses were led out, and during stables, the feed boxes and hayracks were thoroughly cleaned and fresh hay placed in the latter.
 After morning stables, the horses were watered and tied to their stalls to give them a chance to munch in the hay.
 The horses were fed in small quantities and often, because the stomach of the animal was small.
 Usually hay was fed before the corn or grain to cause the animal to eat more slowly.
 When hay was not available, chaff or shop was mixed with the grain.
 Horses were never worked hard immediately after a full feed, although during a march, continuing on was not considered harmful.

 The horses were watered before they were fed to prevent loss of nourishment or colic.
 The only exception to this rule being in the morning.
 Horses could be watered other times also but usually did not require as much.
-At noon the animals were watered and about four pounds of oats given them.
+At noon the animals were watered and about four pounds of oats were given to them.
 Unless it was extremely hot or inclement, the horses were then tied outside.
 In the evening they were watered, given the remainder of the hay and then about five pounds of oats or corn.
 If a horse bolted his feed, a few large stones could be place in the manger to prevent his taking large mouthfuls.

 The forage ration for horses was fixed at 14 pounds hay or fodder and 12 pounds of oats, corn or barley, but this could not always be met at distant and remote outposts.
 In the spring of 1844, dragoon horses received a daily allowance of four quarts of corn, six quarts of oats, and 14 pounds of hay.
 The corn and oats were two quarts shy of the ration.

-Almost immediately after the Dragoons arrived to construct Fort Scott, bids were asked for 1200 bushels of oats for the Dragoon horses "now at Douglas’s' farm 10 miles from this place".
+Almost immediately after the dragoons arrived to construct Fort Scott, bids were asked for 1200 bushels of oats for the dragoon horses "now at Douglas’s farm 10 miles from this place."
 Hay usually was bid in quantities of 250 tons.
 Prices for the hay varied.
 In 1847, prairie fires destroyed most of the prairie hay and drove the price up.
 It may have occurred again in 1850, when the bid accepted was $6.90 a ton.
 Earlier prices had been as low as $2.25 a ton.
-Bids for prairie hay called for the hay to be "merchantable, well cured, well stacked (no ricks) on good bottoms and well salted, with salt furnished by the United States."
+Bids for prairie hay called for the hay to be, "merchantable, well cured, well stacked (no ricks) on good bottoms and well salted, with salt furnished by the United States."
 A ton consisted of 2000 pounds, and the Quartermaster reserved the right to increase or diminish the quantity by one-third after entering into the contract.
 In 1844, a straw cutter and a hay scale were requisitioned by the Quartermaster, the latter probably to ensure accuracy of weight.

 The information for this section was taken from the Historic Furnishing Report forThe Dragoon Stables by Sally Johnson Ketchum.